DomainGroupOSS/react-media-query-hoc/README.md

 To mitigate this we use the two-pass rendering technique mentioned in the React [docs](https://reactjs.org/docs/react-dom.html#hydrate).
 We render on the client in the first pass using `values` with `css-mediaquery` used on the server, then we use the browsers native `window.matchMedia` to get it's actual dimensions and render again if it causes different query results.
 This means there should be no React server/client mismatch warning in your console and you can safely use hydrate.
-As a result of above, if you are server side rendering and using `ReactDOM.hydrate` you must supply a `values` prop.
+As a result of above, if you are server side rendering and using `ReactDOM.hydrate` you must supply `MediaQueryProvider` a `values` prop.

 ## Testing Components